molpopgen/libsequence/REVISION_HISTORY.md

 1. Sequence/SeqRegexes.hpp -- not working.
 This will not be fixed until GCC supports <regex>.
 The function is now currently implemented in a non-regex manner, which is lame, but it works.

+##libsequence 1.8.4

+(There is no official 1.8.4 release yet)

+* fastq stream + fastq unit tests added
+* move semantics for the Sequence::Seq hierarchy + unit tests

 ##libsequence 1.8.3 (Dec.
 5, 2014)

 1. This release _breaks binary compatibility_ with previous releases.
 Programs depending on libsequence will likely need to be recompiled.